knat/XData/README.md

 namespace "http://example.com/project2" = Example.Project2
 ```

-7) After build the project, __XDataGenerated.cs will contain the generated code, open and view it.
+7) After (re)build the project, __XDataGenerated.cs will contain the generated code, open and view it.

 For atom types, a new class derives from the base class.
 If an enum item has the name, a E_ItemName static field is generated.